HenryC863/Stat418-Final-Project/README.md

 ## Exploratory Data Analysis (EDA)

+To better understand the characteristics of the dataset, below is an overview of the exploratory data analysis (EDA).

 <img src="images/life_expectancy_distribution_highres.png" width="60%" />

 Most countries around the world have a life expectancy at birth between 70 and 80 years, indicating generally good health conditions in many regions.
 A smaller group of countries falls below 65 years, likely due to challenges like limited access to healthcare or higher infant mortality rates.
 On the other hand, a few countries boast life expectancies exceeding 85 years.
 Overall, the distribution is slightly left-skewed.